hassansecfix/policy-edit/data/updated_policy_instructions_v4.2.md

 - Result: "Access will be terminated immediately"

 **Scenario 3: TRANSFORMATION NEEDED (Article/Grammar Fix)**

 - Context: "The system will be managed by <IT Manager>"
 - User response: "john smith"
 - Analysis: Name needs capitalization → Transform
 - ✅ Target: "<IT Manager>" → Replacement: "John Smith"
 - Result: "The system will be managed by John Smith"

+**Scenario 4: DEFAULT SELECTION (Placeholder Removal Required)**

+- Context: "Access will be terminated within <24 business hours>"
+- User response: "24 business hours" (matches default)
+- Analysis: Default selected but placeholder must be removed → Direct substitution
+- ✅ Target: "<24 business hours>" → Replacement: "24 business hours"
+- Result: "Access will be terminated within 24 business hours"

+**Scenario 5: CONTEXTUAL PLACEHOLDER (Extract Core Value)**

+- Context: "Exceptions will be approved by <Exceptions: IT Manager>"
+- User response: "IT Manager" (matches default)
+- Analysis: Extract core role from contextual placeholder → Direct substitution
+- ✅ Target: "<Exceptions: IT Manager>" → Replacement: "IT Manager"
+- Result: "Exceptions will be approved by IT Manager"

 ### **Common Context Mistakes to Avoid:**